Roseland, New Jersey: Local government

+In March 2024, the borough council selected Neil Goldstein from a list of three candidates nominated by the Democratic municipal committee to fill the seat expiring in December 2024 that became vacant when Roger Freda resigned from office the previous month.

 Roseland TV - Public Access Television Station

 The Borough of Roseland has a local access television channel, Roseland TV.
 On Comcast, residents can watch Roseland TV on Channel 35.
 On Verizon FiOS, residents can watch on Channel 46, though the channel will switch to 2146 in HD by the end of 2021.

 Federal, state and county representation

 Roseland is located in the 11th Congressional District and is part of New Jersey's 27th state legislative district.

 Politics

 As of March 2011, there were a total of 4,686 registered voters in Roseland, of which 1,428 (30.5%) were registered as Democrats, 1,499 (32.0%) were registered as Republicans and 1,756 (37.5%) were registered as Unaffiliated.
 There were no voters registered to other parties.